Medical Epidemiology

 The Medical Epidemiology research group is based at the EpiHub (map), an office and network for epidemiological research within the the Disciplinary domain of Medicine and Pharmacy at Uppsala University.
 This facilitates fruitful interaction with different research groups aiming to jointly build a long term foundation for advanced epidemiological research.

 Our main research concern diseases and conditions in the ageing population, including fragility fractures, cardiovascular diseases and cancer, but we are involved in other areas of epidemiological research as well.
 We combine traditional epidemiological methods with modern causal inference methods in observational studies and perform randomised intervention studies.
-Find out more about our research by browsing through our publication list.
+Find out more about our research by browsing through our publication list below.

 SIMPLER